-Apache plans to utilize the crew helicopter to conduct aerial surveys near river mouths prior to the commencement of operations in order to identify locations or congregations of beluga whales and other marine mammals.
-The helicopter will not be used every day, but will be used for surveys near river mouths.
+Apache plans to utilize the crew helicopter or a small fixed-wing aircraft to conduct aerial surveys in order to identify locations or congregations of beluga whales and other marine mammals.
+The aircraft should be used every day, but must be used for surveys near river mouths.
+In addition, between May 1 and December 15, safety and weather permitting, daily aerial surveys must be conducted when there are any seismic-related activities (including, but not limited to, node laying/retrieval or air gun operations) occurring north of a line from Tyonek across to Moose Pont, Cook Inlet.
 Aerial surveys will fly at an altitude of 305 m when practicable and weather conditions permit.
 In the event of a marine mammal sighting, aircraft will try to maintain a radial distance of 457 m from the marine mammal(s).
 Aircraft will avoid approaching marine mammals from head-on, flying over or passing the shadow of the aircraft over the marine mammals.